vailo81-sys/stepgrid16/STANDALONE.md

 - No API keys are required
 - No network access is required
 - No AI services are used at runtime
+- No runtime importmaps to external CDNs.
+All code ships inside the build.
 - All core functionality works offline:
   - Sequencing
   - Chaining